ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/windows-perf-vs-extension.md

 ### Setup

-To get started, you must link the GUI with the executable file `wperf.exe` by navigating to `Tools -> Options -> Windows Perf -> WindowsPerf Path`.
+To get started, you must link the GUI with the executable file `wperf.exe` by navigating to `Tools -> Options -> WindowsPerf -> WindowsPerf Path`.
 This step is crucial for utilizing the GUI.
 The extension **will not work** without it!

 ## How to uninstall old WindowsPerfGUI extension